matteotroppina/FLUIDCHEN/WS1.md

 ## Algorithm's behavior depending on time step dt (fixed timestep)

 According to the stability conditions for the timesteps dt, the fixed dt should not exceed 0.01.
-If the fixed timestep is larger than 0.01, it would diverge and would not lead to a stable simulation.
+If the fixed timestep is larger than 0.01, the simulation becomes numerically unstable and diverges.

 ## Influence of gridsize on convergence (fixed timestep)
 The fixed dt should fulfill all three stability conditions mentioned in equation (12).
 The first stability condition would be guaranteed until imax = 64, but the second/third conditions (CFL conditions) are already not fulfilled with imax = 32.
 With a fixed timestep of dt = 0.05 and nu = 0.001, convergence should be only observed with imax = jmax = 16.
 This expectation matches with the observations made with the simulation, it diverges for all cases expect with imax = jmax = 16.

 ## Kinematic viscosity (with adaptive timestep)

+Interpretation: The kinematic viscosity affects the transfer of inertia from one layer of fluid (cell) to another.
+Increasing the kinematic viscosity leads to a more uniform flow field and vice versa.
+In the case of nu = 0.01, the direction field at the top moving wall boundary is most parallel, compared to other cases.
+In the pressure field for nu=0.0005 we can see a negative pressure zone in the middle of the large vortex, which is physically expected.

+Decreasing the kinematic viscosity leads to a higher number of iterations needed to obtain the required residual in the SOR pressure solver.
+The case with the smallest viscosity fails to achieve steady state.

 ### nu = 0.01
 ![nu = 0.01](imgs/nu_0.01.png)